The Connecticut Family Wellness Healthy Start Program

 - Perform infant developmental assessments to improve early childhood outcomes.
 Community referrals are provided as needed.

-The program includes a Community Action Network known as the CAN.
-The CAN is made up of partners, participants and consumers who work across sectors to identify and resolve factors impacting perinatal health disparities among the target population and to maximize opportunities for community action to address social determinants of health.
-The FWHS program monitors the contracts with Contract Partners to assure that services are provided to participants and strive to work on the following:
+The goal of the program is to identify and resolve factors impacting perinatal health disparities among the target population and to maximize opportunities for community action to address social determinants of health.
+The CFWHS program offers services to participants and strive to work on the following:

 1. Improve access to quality health care and services